Loading JavaScript Obfuscator...

 Input Your JavaScript Code

-Let's protect your JavaScript code!
+Let's protect your JavaScript code from reverse engineering!
 You have several convenient options:

 Paste directly: Copy your JavaScript source code and paste it into the input editor